 The north-eastern region of the nation, Nimir shares some of the unique flora and fauna of Pental and is caressed by the neighboring mountains of Quaile.

-Of all of Vaifen, Nimir was hit the hardest by the horrors of the conflict between Vaifen and Svarzfal.
+Of all of Vaifen, Nimir was hit the hardest by the horrors of the conflict between Vaifen and Pyrexia.
 It was also the place where the Nasivern explorers first landed and made contact with the humans of Orbis.

 Their encounter, and the eventual alliance formed between the Nasivern and Vaifen charted the road for the region’s immediate future.
 Their mutual cooperation gave birth to new ventures in the fields of medicine and technology, and even a nascent aerospace industry that dreamed of sailing through the stars above — these dreams and ventures, however, all came to a crashing halt when the Nasivern home world was decimated and their race brought to a near extinction.